 The Allegany College of Maryland Foundation is a not-for-profit foundation organized and incorporated under Maryland law.
-Its purpose is to receive private gifts, bequests, and donations, and to account for, manage, and help appreciate monies or property submitted to the Foundation or College.
-Such donations are tax-deductible to the extent allowed by law.
+Its purpose is to receive private gifts, bequests and donations and to account for, manage, and help appreciate monies or property submitted to the Foundation or College.
+Such contributions are tax-deductible to the extent allowed by law.
 Funds for the Foundation are distributed to encourage and promote the growth, progress, and general welfare of Allegany College of Maryland.

-The Foundation Board of Directors is composed of individuals who represent positive leadership and community influence and who have expressed an interest and desire to use their influence on behalf of the College through the Foundation.
+The Foundation's Board of Directors comprises individuals who represent positive leadership and community influence and who have expressed an interest and desire to use their influence on behalf of the College through the Foundation.